 If you are camping outside of the summer months then the insulating properties of canvas/cotton/polycotton is definitely worth it.

 Some canvas tents also have an outlet for a wood burning stove flue.
 This can make the tent very warm indeed.
-(Read this on the Frontier Stove if you are thinking of heating your tent with wood).
+(Click here to read about our experience of using a wood-burning stove in a polycotton tent).

 Brand specific fabrics